riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _For more information on the other types of segues, read [Using Segues](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html)._

-`// add picture of two view controllers adding segue`
+`// todo: add image of two view controllers adding segue`

 _Congrats you have created your first segue!_